grafana/grafana/CONTRIBUTING.md

 ### Low level checks

-- [ ] The pull request contains a title that explains the PR.
-Follow [PR and commit messages guidelines](#Pull-Requests-titles-and-message)
+- [ ] The pull request contains a title that explains it.
+It follows [PR and commit messages guidelines](#Pull-Requests-titles-and-message)
 - [ ] The pull request contains necessary link(s) to issue(s).
 - [ ] The pull request contains commits with commit messages that are small and understandable.
 Follow [PR and commit messages guidelines](#Pull-Requests-titles-and-message)
 - [ ] The pull request does not contain magic strings or numbers that could be replaced with an `Enum` or `const` instead.